 Many people believe that impetigo spreads from poor hygiene.
 This is not true.
 You and your child should not feel ashamed if impetigo develops.
-While frequent bathing and hand washing is imperative to good health, developing impetigo is by no means an indicator of uncleanliness.
+While frequent bathing and hand washing are imperative to good health, developing impetigo is by no means an indicator of uncleanliness.

 © Rebecca Pillar 2007